GraysonHuey/STEAM-Carnival-Slideshow/README.md

 # STEAM-Carnival-Slideshow
-Made for WRHS CSHS' STEAM Carnival, this program cycles through the slideshow for the WRHS CSHS STEAM Carnival and periodically refreshes and updates the linked charts.
+Made for WRHS CSHS' STEAM Carnival, this program cycles through the slideshow carnival and periodically refreshes and updates the linked charts.

 # How to use:
 Ensure you have the STEAM Carnival slideshow open and ready to be presented </br>